Curriculum & Courses

 PSYC BC1010 INTRO LAB EXPERIMENTAL PSYCH.
 2.50 points.

-Prerequisites: Note: This introductory lab course is intended for students who have not previously been enrolled in a psychology lab course.
+Prerequisites: Departmental permission via Barnard Department of Psychology Lab and Statistics Lottery (students enter lottery online the previous semester).
+Note: This introductory lab course is intended for students who have not previously been enrolled in a psychology lab course.
 It is also highly recommended for First Year and Sophomore students.

 Corequisites: PSYC BC1001